metaplex-foundation/developer-hub/src/pages/core/guides/oracle-plugin-example.md

 The current program design rewards crankers for maintaining the oracle with 0.001 SOL.
 This amount is manageable while still providing a sufficient incentive for crankers to keep the oracle state account up-to-date.

-Note: These incentives are paid out only if the crank is executed within the first 15 minutes of market opening or closing and are funded from a vault present in the smart contract.
-The vault needs to be refilled by sending SOL to the oracle vault address.

 **Note**: These incetives are paid out only if the crank is executed the first 15 minute of market opening or closing and are funded from a vault present in the smart contract.
 The vault needs to be refilled by sending SOL to the oracle vault address.

 ## Let's Get Our Hands Dirty: Building out the Program